MrBuddyCasino/ESP32_Alexa/README.md

 2. got to https://alexa.boeckling.net/ and create a new authentication token
 3. enter that token into the configuration option via menuconfig

+## How To Use It

+Once everything is setup, let it boot.
+A maniacal laugh will confirm that it is ready to receive orders.
+Press the GPIO0 button on your dev board to activate the microphone.

 ## Downloading Required Software

 Get the SDK: